 How to Grow Hibiscus

 Hibiscus are part of the mallow family and according to Dr. William C. Welch, mallows have "the largest flowers of any hardy perennial."
 For sheer impact, you can't beat hardy hibiscus, H. moscheutos in the landscape.
-H. mutabilis is hardy to Zone 7b and is seen throughout southern states which explains its common name, Confederate rose.
+H. mutabilis is hardy to Zone 7b and is seen throughout southern states which explains its common name, cotton rose.
 When speaking of hibiscus, H. syriacus, commonly known as rose-of-sharon, isn't often considered part of the hibiscus family, but it is.
 There's also tropical hibiscus, H. rosa-sinensis, that is only hardy to Zone 9, but is such a pretty accent wherever its grown.
 Then, there's Texas star hibiscus, H. coccineus which has unique, palmate leaves often confused with marijuana.
 Several newer varieties of H. acetosella, red-leaf hibiscus like 'Haight Ashbury' and 'Maple Sugar' are grown almost entirely for their leaf shape and color.

 So, with all of these choices, how do you care for each type of hibiscus?